 Author: Yuchen Zhang, Medical Student, University of Auckland, Auckland, New Zealand.
-DermNet New Zealand Editor in Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy Editor: Gus Mitchell.
+DermNet New Zealand Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy Editor: Gus Mitchell/Maria McGovern.
 August 2017.

 Nipple papillomatosis presents as a palpable mass or swelling on the surface of the nipple.
 It may be discovered incidentally during a breast examination.